nfdi4plants/dataplant-errorpages/README.md

 # dataplant-errorpages

-This Repository generates error pages for the dataplant proxy.
-Error pages are build into dst folder.

 ## Getting started

-Execute the build script to build error pages.
+Execute the build script to generate error pages.
 Before that, build a fresh version of nfdi-webcomponents.js to get the latest version of the nfdi-navbar.

 ## Building the navbar